 Business Case in Project Management: A Complete Guide

-Many organizations have a specific set of processes which must be followed in order to create a good or solid business case for an investment decision.
-In many cases, these processes were established based on similar experiences and lessons learned from other projects of the same type.
-Sometimes, this established process can be modified to better fit an organization’s objectives and needs.
+Many organizations have specific processes to create a solid business case document for an investment decision.
+Those processes are based on similar experiences and lessons learned from other projects of the same type.
+Sometimes, this established process can be modified to fit an organization’s objectives and needs better.

 - What is the business problem?

 - What are the timelines and the project schedule?